solana-labs/solana-ping-api/README.md

-# Solana Ping API
+# Solana Ping Service

-## Purpose
+## Functions Provided
-- execute solana ping command
+- High frequently send transactions and record results
 - provide http API service
-- generate a report and send to slack
+- generate a report and submit to slack periodically
-- store results of solana ping
-- provide frequently datapoint for Solan Explorer
-- active monitoring confirmation loss and send an alert to slack
+- actively check confirmation losses and send an warning to slack

 ## Server Setup
 ### PingService
 This is similar to  "solana ping" tool in solana tool but can do concurrent rpc query.
 It send transactions to rpc endpoint and wait for transactions is confirmed.
-Use `NoPingService: false` to turn on.
+Use `PingService: true` to turn on.
 The default is On.

 ### RetensionService
 Use `RetensionService: true` to turn on.
 Default is Off.
 Clean database data periodically.

 ### SlackReportService
-Use `NoSlackReportService: false` to turn on.
-Default is On.
-Fetch Report Data and a send summary to a channel periodically.
+Use `SlackReportService: true` to turn on.
+Default is On. send summary of ping result to a slack channel periodically.

 ### SlackAlertService
-Use `NoSlackAlertService: false` to turn on.
+Use `SlackAlertService: true` to turn on.
 Default is On.
-If Loss is greater than a thredhold, send alert to a channel
+If confirmation loss is greater than a thredhold, send an alert to a channel

 ### Example:Run only API Query Server
 In config.yaml ServerSetup:
 ```
- NoPingService: true
+ PingService: true
  RetensionService: false
- NoSlackReportService: true
+ SlackReportService: true
- NoSlackAlertService: true
+ SlackAlertService: true
 ```

 ## Installation